-THC (Delta-9 Tetrahydrocannabinol) is a cannabinoid found in cannabis that also interacts with our body’s endocannabinoid system (ECS) and produces the characteristic “high” most often associated with consuming cannabis.
-THC interacts with our endocannabinoid system (ECS) by releasing dopamine into the brain.
-THC’s psychoactive properties can cause feelings of relaxation, euphoria, and can improve the enjoyment of social activities.
-THC is also used for pain management, nausea, and appetite stimulation.
+Delta-9-THC (Delta-9-Tetrahydrocannabinol) is one of the 100+ cannabinoids found in cannabis plant.
+It interacts with our body’s endocannabinoid system (ECS) and produces the characteristic “high” most often associated with consuming cannabis.
+Delta-9-THC interacts with our endocannabinoid system (ECS) by releasing dopamine into the brain.
+Delta-9-THC’s psychoactive properties can cause feelings of relaxation, euphoria, and can improve the enjoyment of social activities.
+Delta-9-THC is also used for pain management, nausea, and appetite stimulation.

 Terpenes are a large and varying type of organic compound that occurs naturally in many plants (usually conifers) and a few select insects.
 Scientists suspect that the strong odor produced by terpenes may have an effect on plant eating beings and the predators that prey on them.
 Thereby protecting the plant from those dangers.
 Increasingly, science is discovering how terpenes help to promote homeostasis within the body and boost the benefits of CBD.